-A native Austinite, Karen loves hanging out with her husband, Steve, and their Border collie, Maya Papaya.
-For fun, she plays in her garden, pumps iron, makes jewelry, crochets or watches the sun set and the full moon rise.
+A native Austinite, Karen loves long walks with her Border collie, Maya Papaya.
+For fun, she plays in her garden, creates abstract paintings, makes jewelry, crochets and watches the sun set and the full moon rise.

 Karen graduated from the first class of the Academy of Oriental Medicine at Austin (AOMA) in 1996, and has been in full-time private practice ever since.
 She is certified by the National Certification Commission for Acupuncture and Oriental Medicine as a Diplomate of Acupuncture.